YDIB11/Swissdata/index.markdown

 Patterns are interesting.
 But can we turn them into something actionable?
 Can we **quantify** what makes an innovation truly transformative versus merely hyped?

-Based on our pattern analysis, we built an **Innovation Signature Score** framework—a systematic way to measure how strongly the market recognized any given innovation.
+Based on our pattern analysis, we built an **Innovation Signature Score** frameworkâ€”a systematic way to measure how strongly the market recognized any given innovation.

 ---